Welcome to the NRS Support Project: Enhancing and Strengthening Accountability in Adult Education

-AIR has received a contract to lead the 2010–2015 NRS technical assistance project, Enhancing and Strengthening Accountability in Adult Education.
+AIR received a contract to lead the 2010–2015 NRS technical assistance project, Enhancing and Strengthening Accountability in Adult Education.
 We look forward to supporting states in policy and practice related to the national accountability system as well as integrating some novel approaches to enhance the effectiveness of our technical assistance.

 AIR will continue to provide technical assistance and training to States with the goal of helping states collect high-quality data, accurately report data, and use data for program improvement.
 The following activities support these objectives: